JoseMVergara/SPIN/README.md

 ## Description of Control workflow and calculations

 This section allows user to select and perform single or multiple calculations.

+## Description of Postprocessing component

+This section allows user to plot and fully customize graphs results from band strucrure, DOS or optical calculations.

 ## Examples
 There are [some example calculations](https://github.com/JoseMVergara/SPIN/tree/main/examples) given with different usage scenarios.